WPDevelopers/embedpress/CONTRIBUTING.md

 ## Publishing New Releases

-PublishPress Embeds follows the [Semantic Versioning 2.0.0](http://semver.org), which means that given a version number we have `MAJOR`.`MINOR`.`PATCH`.
+EmbedPress follows the [Semantic Versioning 2.0.0](http://semver.org), which means that given a version number we have `MAJOR`.`MINOR`.`PATCH`.
 We should increment these when:
  1. `MAJOR` version when we make incompatible API changes;
  2. `MINOR` version when we add functionality in a backwards-compatible manner;
  3. `PATCH` version when we make backwards-compatible bug fixes.